 I’ve always loved road trips.
 There’s something so incredibly magical about waking up at the crack of dawn, cruising down an endlessly straight road, jamming to Spotify’s Top Cheesy Hits playlist and getting to experience a destination at a much slower pace.

-The Panorama Route in South Africa has been at the top of my bucket list for years.
+The Panorama Route has been at the top of my South Africa bucket list for years.
 Ever since I first saw pictures of the Blyde River Canyon popping up on my Instagram feed, my feet got that undeniable wanderlust itch.